tumi8/hloc/README.md

 The data is hosted by the TUM library: [https://mediatum.ub.tum.de/1359182](https://mediatum.ub.tum.de/1359182)

+Please note that the `location-codes.json` in the data set unfortunately misses some locations that were rarely used.
+As the original data set is frozen, we supply the complete file here.

 The structure of the data is as follows:

  -  Input Files